roots/docs/docs/acorn/2.x/blade.md

 Composers are used to compose data before it's passed to a Blade.
 If you use [Controllers](https://github.com/soberwp/controller) then you're familiar with a similar concept, although Composers are somewhat more flexible.
 One of the major benefits of Composers in a WordPress context is that they allow you to extract the logic from your views.
+As with many other Acorn features, it's worth reading through the documentation for the Laravel feature they're built on: [View Composers](https://laravel.com/docs/8.x/views#view-composers).

 Here is a trivial example:

 ```php
 <?php